-Like many other ducks, Ruddy ducks and White-headed ducks both display delayed dichromatism.
-Thereby, immature males are confounded to immature and adult females until a first moult occurring in mid-winter for the early ones (Baldassarre, 2014), but most likely latter for most of them.
-Immature males acquire then the typical colourful breeding plumage of their kind in spring (Baldassarre, 2014).
-Delayed dichromatism explains why the apparent proportion of females in winter counts is always greater than the true proportion of females that can be assessed in counts of late winter or in removals (Figures 2.2 & 2.3).
-Thus, it is possible to assess the proportion of immatures within a population by monitoring the seasonal evolution of apparent sex ratio and assuming an even sex ratio at birth (Bellrose et al., 1961; Blums & Mednis, 1996), comparable mortality rates between females and males among juveniles (Ramula et al., 2018; Wood et al., 2021), and unchanging adult sex ratio over the monitoring period (Devineau et al., 2010).
-Then, both adult survival rate and recruitment rate can be estimated by combining the age ratio thus obtained with reliable counts over two successive winters.
+Like many other ducks, Ruddy ducks and White-headed ducks both display delayed dichromatism thereby young males acquire the typical colourful plumage of their kind (and hence can be distinguished from females) over the course of the interbreeding season (typically by mid-winter for the earliest individuals, Baldassare 2014).
+Delayed dichromatism generally explains the discrepancies in the estimates of proportions of females in winter vs spring or between winters counts and hunting bags (Figures 2.2 & 2.3).

+Interestingly, delayed dichromatism allow estimating recruitment/productivity and adult survival by monitoring the seasonal evolution of apparent sex ratio and by making few and reasonable assumption (see below).

-Figure 2.2: Typical observation of a Ruddy duck flock during winter: ten female-like individuals with a whitish striped cheek, four male-like individuals with a white cheek and a black cap, three unidentified individuals (1st, 4th, and 10th from left) © Jay McGowan - 3 February 2013 - Tompkins, New York, United States
+Figure 2.2: Typical Ruddy duck flock during winter including ten female-like individuals with a whitish striped cheek (some of which are immature males), four male-like individuals with a white cheek and a black cap, three probable males (1st, 4th, and 10th from left) © Jay McGowan - 3 February 2013 - Tompkins, New York, United States

-Figure 2.3: Proportion of females in removals vs in counts; For the first category, one data point corresponds to the proportion of females estimated from direct sex identification of the Ruddy ducks culled over one year in a population; for the second category, one data point corresponds to the proportion of individuals wearing female-like plumage in a population counted in winter; the difference of proportion of females between the two approaches is due to immature males that look like females before moulting; this difference is at the root of the method introduced inhere to disentangle adult survival from recruitment
+Figure 2.3: Proportions of females estimated through the internal examination of individuals shot as part of the eradication programme over one year in a population (% females in removal) and proportions of individuals displaying a female-like plumage in a population counted in winter (% females in counts).
+Discrepancies between the two estimates are due to delayed dichromatism in young (immature males looking like females before moulting).
+We exploited these discrepancies for estimating recruitment/productivity and survival.

-We monitored the demography of Ruddy duck populations in both Great Britain and France using exhaustive counts on the wintering grounds during the period between December 1 and January 31.
-In addition, counts that distinguished female-like from male-like individuals were performed from 2006 to 2012 in Great Britain, which corresponded to a period of strong decline of the population (Figure 2.1).
-In France, the monitoring spread over 1999, 2001-2009, and 2012-2019.
-This population grew rapidly during the first years of the monitoring and then stabilized from 2006 onwards, which corresponds to a period with a high culling effort, which was performed under control of the authorities in both countries.
-Even if the age ratio in the removals was uncertain before 2009 in France, it is possible to grossly qualify the culling pressure in three categories for both countries: “no culling” before 1999, “low culling” between 1999 and 2005, and “high culling” from 2006 (see Figure 5.1 in Supplementary Materials).
+We monitored the demography of Ruddy duck populations in both Great Britain (GB) and France (FR) using exhaustive counts on the wintering grounds during the period between December 1 and January 31.
+In addition, counts that distinguished female-like from male-like individuals were performed from 2006 to 2012 in Great Britain, which corresponds to a period of strong decline of the population (Figure 2.1).
+In France, Ruddy ducks, which were monitored in 1999, 2001-2009, and 2012-2019, grew rapidly during the first years monitoring and levelled-off from 2006 onwards as a result of a high culling effort.
+In both countries, shooting was performed under the strict control of the authorities meaning that the exact number of individuals removed was known.
+Therefore, despite the age-ratio of birds shot was not ascertained before 2009 in France, it is possible to grossly qualify the culling pressure in three categories for both countries: “no culling” before 1999, “low culling” between 1999 and 2005, and “high culling” from 2006 (see Figure 5.1 in Supplementary Material).

-2.1 Vital rates inference from count data
+2.1 Inferring adult survival and recruitment/productivity from population size estimates and changes in age-ratio